Jules Verne Museum

 The Musée Jules Verne is a museum dedicated to the French writer Jules Verne.
 It is located in the city of Nantes, France, and was opened in 1978 to mark the 150th anniversary of Verne's birth.
 The painter Jean Bruneau, helped by Luce Courville, curator of the municipal library, joined forces to open this museum.

 Description

 The museum is housed in a late 19th century building overlooking the river Loire.
 While Verne never lived in the building, its surroundings reflect the atmosphere which influenced his work.
 His parents had a house in nearby Bas-Chantenay.

+The building, divided into several apartments during the 20th century, was gradually bought by the City of Nantes: in 1965, for the upper part, and in 1973, for the lower part.

 A large collection of artifacts, replicas of his inventions, and memorabilia inspired by his writings can be found in the museum.
 The museum is divided into eight themed rooms: